 Fiduciary Liability Insurance

-Fiduciary liability insurance is designed to protect both your business and employees from claims of mismanagement and the legal liability arising out of their role as fiduciaries.
+Embroker helps you get fiduciary liability insurance to protect both your business and employees from claims related to the mismanagement of benefit plans and the legal liability arising out of their role as fiduciaries.

 Why Do Businesses Need Fiduciary Liability Insurance?